 Once a colour scheme has taken shape in my mind, I go through my many drawers, which contain 1000s of stones in my studio to find the perfect semi-precious stones to translate my marine encounters in jewellery.

 My research and our joint travels have allowed us to collect the most wonderful exotic beads and findings during the last 30 years, from Greece, Slovenia, Dubai, Oman, USA, Indonesia, Kurdistan, Tunisia, Vanuatu, Papua New Guinea, New Zealand, Madeira, UK, Ireland, Portugal, Spain, Poland, Czech Republic, Italy, Solomon Islands, Hong Kong, Singapore, Cuba and many more places.
 These have now found a new life in our pieces.
-We love the idea of a ‘global narrative’ that each of our unique statement pieces represents.
+We love the idea of a ‘global narrative’ that each of our unique and limited edition statement pieces represents.
 Travelling to new places and sourcing small batches of unusual materials from (online) artisans or toothless old ladies on markets remains one of our greatest thrills and ensure that our designs stay fresh and experimental.
 Having said that, we also source a lot of our materials from other (online) artisans all over the world.

 In this case, Carnelians from India, Sea Glass we collected in New Caledonia, Chrysocolla and Agates from Brazil made in to onto my collection tray just as much as Sea Sediment Jasper and raw Fluoride I brought back from Hong Kong, Jade from Canada and 22k gold plated chain – sourced from a grumpy old man in Istanbul.

 Some stones might need drilling, filing, polishing or gilding before I can select them for my pieces.
 From here it is a process of eliminating what is not right or swapping stones over until a balance of colours and shapes is achieved.